algorithm-helper/algorithm-helper/content/categories/data-structures/lists/double-ended-queue.md

     }

     /**
-     * Returns the number of elements contained in the Deque.
+     * Returns the number of elements contained in the DoubleEndedQueue.
      *
-     * @return the number of elements contained in the Deque */ public int size() {
+     * @return the number of elements contained in the DoubleEndedQueue */ public int size() {
         return n;
     }

     /**
-     * Inserts item to the front of the Deque.
+     * Inserts item to the front of the DoubleEndedQueue.
      *
      * @param item, the item to be inserted
      * @throws IllegalArgumentException if the item is null